 str | Only for modules with a repository based source.
 New source for the module.
 The module will stop, check for a new version using the new source, and next re-start the module. |

-.
+Returns nil.
 You might want to use module_info(..) to check if the module is successfully running.
 If not, the node logging might give you additional information about the cause of the error.

 Create a new python module

-and deploy the code usingdeploy_module(..)
+ECHOand deploy the code usingdeploy_module(..):

 // Create a new (python) module